Offers support for women who are being treated for cancer.

 The Wig Salon is closed for lunch on Mondays and Fridays from 12:00 - 1:00 pm

-Service includes wig fittings and head shaves, as well as information about wig care.
+Service includes wig loans and fittings and head shaves, as well as information about wig care.

 Individuals being treated for cancer.